wamp-proto/wamp-proto/spec/basic.md

  * *Dealer*
  * *Broker*

-This document describes WAMP client-router communication.
+> This document describes WAMP client-router communication.
 Direct client-client communication is not supported.
 Router-to-router communication is subject to router implementation specific definition.
+>

+**Symmetric Messaging**

+It is important to note that though the establishment of a *Transport* might have a inherent asymmetry (like a TCP client establishing a WebSocket connection to a server), and *Clients* establish WAMP sessions by attaching to *Realms* on *Routers*, WAMP itself is designed to be fully symmetric for application components.

+After the transport and a session has been established, any application component may act as *Caller*, *Callee*, *Publisher* and *Subscriber* at the same time.
+And *Routers* provide the fabric on top of which WAMP runs a symmetric application messaging service.

+**Remote Procedure Call Roles**

+The Remote Procedure Call messaging pattern involves peers of three different roles:

+* *Callee (Client)*
+2. *Caller (Client)*
+3. *Dealer (Router)*

+A *Caller* issues calls to remote procedures by providing the procedure URI and any arguments for the call.
+The *Callee* will execute the procedure using the supplied arguments to the call and return the result of the call to the *Caller*.

+*Callees* register procedures they provide with *Dealers*. *Callers* initiate procedure calls first to *Dealers*. *Dealers* route calls incoming from *Callers* to *Callees* implementing the procedure called, as well as call results back from *Callees* to *Callers*.

+The *Caller* and *Callee* will usually run application code, while the *Dealer* works as a generic router for remote procedure calls decoupling *Callers* and *Callees*.

+**Publish & Subscribe Roles**

+The Publish & Subscribe messaging pattern involves peers of three different roles:

+* *Subscriber (Client)*
+2. *Publisher (Client)*
+3. *Broker (Router)*

+A *Publishers* publishes events to topics by providing the topic URI and any payload for the event. *Subscribers* of the topic will receive the event together with the event payload.

+*Subscribers* subscribe to topics they are interested in at *Brokers*. *Publishers* initiate publication first at *Brokers*. *Brokers* route events incoming from *Publishers* to *Subscribers* that are subscribed to respective topics.

+The *Publisher* and *Subscriber* will usually run application code, while the *Broker* works as a generic router for events decoupling *Publishers* from *Subscribers*.

 **Peers with multiple Roles**

-Peers might implement more than one role: e.g. a peer might act as *Caller*, *Publisher* and *Subscriber* at the same time.
-Another peer might act as both a *Broker* and a *Dealer*.
+Note that *Peers* might implement more than one role: e.g. a *Peer* might act as *Caller*, *Publisher* and *Subscriber* at the same time.
+Another *Peer* might act as both a *Broker* and a *Dealer*.

+**Routers with embedded Clients**

-While a *Router* may only act as a *Broker* and a *Dealer*, the system process the *Router* runs in may additionally implement an *Client* with e.g. a *Callee* role.
-Here the *Router* may establish a connection with the *Client* via WAMP direct calls and callbacks, so that no message serialization is necessary.
+While a *Router* may only act as a *Broker* and a *Dealer*, the program or system process the *Router* runs in may additionally implement a *Client* with e.g. a *Callee* role.
+Here the *Router* may establish an internal connection with the  embedded *Client* via WAMP direct calls and callbacks, so that no actual message serialization is necessary (see figure below).

-**Symmetric Messaging**

-It is important to note that though the establishment of a *Transport* might have a inherent asymmetry (like a TCP client establishing a WebSocket connection to a server), and *Clients* establish sessions by attaching to *Realms* on *Routers*, WAMP itself is designed to be fully symmetric for application components.

-After the transport and a session has been established, any application component may act as *Caller*, *Callee*, *Publisher* and *Subscriber* at the same time. *Routers* provide the fabric on top of which WAMP runs a symmetric application messaging service.

 ### Application Code

-WAMP is designed for application code to run inside *Clients*, i.e. *Peers* of the roles:
+WAMP is designed for application code to run inside *Clients*, i.e. *Peers* of the roles *Callee*, *Caller*, *Publisher* and *Subscriber*.

-1. *Callee* and *Caller*
-2. *Publisher* and *Subscriber*

 *Routers*, i.e. *Peers* of the roles *Brokers* and *Dealers* are responsible for **generic call and event routing** and do not run application code.